-VI.F.4.c)

-A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+VI.F.4.c).(1) In preparing a request for an exception, the program director must follow the clinical and educational work hour exception policy from the ACGME Manual of Policies and Procedures .
+(Core) VI.F.4.c).(2) Prior to submitting the request to the Review Committee, the program director must obtain approval from the Sponsoring Institution's GMEC and DIO.

-The Review Committee for Surgery will not consider requests for exceptions to the 80-hour limit to the residents' work week.

-VI.F.4.c).(1)

-In preparing a request for an exception, the program director must follow the clinical and educational work hour exception policy from the ACGME Manual of Policies and Procedures.
-(Core)

-Prior to submitting the request to the Review

-Committee, the program director must obtain approval from the Sponsoring Institution's GMEC and DIO.
 (Core)